Domoconnor/orange-corpus/10_Clock.md

 The setup of this device requires the use of a breadboard to interface the NeoPixel ring with an Arduino Uno microcontroller, and the use of a PC to upload code from the Arduino libraries to the Uno.
 After setup, our first concern was to establish the range of colours we could use to recreate our “ambience” colour spectrum.

 We then displayed a spectrum of our proposed colours running from white (least ambient) through green, yellow, and orange to red (most ambient) recreating this colour wheel using the addressable LEDs.

-IMAGE 6 - Adafruit NeoPixel Ring 24 x WS2812.
-Here the ring is powered by an Arduino Uno, and displaying a range of colours.
-The rings comes with adjustable brightness settings, and each LED is individually addressable.
+IMAGE 6 - Models of NeoPixel Rings distributed by Adafruit.

 ####Display Model
 During our concepting of the clock display, we came up with several different possibilities of data accuracy that we could